gmezan/terraform-infra-gh-actions/README.md

 1. Create an IAM Access Key in the AWS console.

 1. Configure credentials in GH.
 Go to the correspondent GH repo.
-In _Settings_ > _Secrets and variables_ > _Actions_, create the following secrets with the values corresponding to the created managed identity.
+In _Settings_ > _Secrets and variables_ > _Actions_, create the following secrets with the values corresponding to the created access key.
    - `AWS_ACCESS_KEY_ID`
    - `AWS_SECRET_ACCESS_KEY`

+1. Create a PR to `main-aws` and deploy the infra

 Taking inspiration from: